Coronavirus / COVID-19 update

-- Wearing a face mask is mandatory in all public buildings and in the busiest area and shopping streets of the city.
+- Wearing a face mask is mandatory in all public buildings and in the busiest area and shopping streets of the city (24h/24) (station surroundings: from 6 a.m. to 9 p.m.).
+There is a curfew between midnight and 5AM.

 Below you will find an update of the current offer in the city and the specific measures:

 - The shops are open.
 It is allowed for two people to shop together and with no time limit.
 It’s mandatory to wear a face mask in all shops and in certain shopping streets (check map for more details).
 At the beginning of the main shopping streets you can disinfect your hands and buy a face mask.

 - The tourist boats sail out again.
 A face mask must be worn when walking on the jetty and throughout the cruise.
 There is no need to book in advance.

-- Tours with horse-drawn carriages, bicycle carriages and sightseeing minibuses are being organised again.
-There are specific hygiene measures that are displayed at the starting point (Markt).
+- The sightseeing minibuses are only available in the weekends at the time being.
+Tours with horse-drawn carriages and bicycle carriages have specific hygiene measures that are displayed at the starting point (Markt).
 Prior reservation is not required.

 - Guided tours of the city are possible.
 In order to make the tour safe, specific regulations apply and the group size is limited to max.
 15 persons, excluding the guide and children under 12 years of age.
 Please ask the tour organiser in advance.
 You can join one of our exclusive guided tours every Friday, Saturday and Sunday: Bruges by heart or Meet and Greet Van Eyck.
 Start: at the information office of VisitBruges in the Historium (Markt).
 Booking in advance at the information office or online is mandatory.

 - The taxis run without a limit on the number of passengers.
 Wearing a mouth mask is mandatory for both customer and driver.